technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

       employees, their leave balance and leave history to approve or reject any new leave requests.+++

-    - Instructions - +++Track the leaves of employees.
-Track their leave balance.
-Apply/Reject leaves based on their balance.+++

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/Image94.png)
+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im9.png)

-4. Once the agent gets created, scroll down in the Overview page and select **Add knowledge** under the **Knowledge** section.
+4. Once it is saved, scroll down in the Overview page and select **Add knowledge** under the **Knowledge** section.

     ![A screenshot of a computer AI-generated content may be